 This year I will be a half century old.
 It’s hard to believe, but true.
 I’m not one who normally talks about my birthday.
-Not because a higher number makes me want to crawl into a hole in an attempt to hide from Ms. Age.
+Not because a higher number makes me want to crawl into a hole to hide from Ms. Age.
 It’s just another day for me.
-In fact, I forgot my own birthday one year.
+In fact, I forgot my birthday one year.
 But when it comes to the milestone birthdays, I brag for months and do something special.
 My plans for the mid-century mark?
 I’m really going big for this one.
 My first overseas trip halfway around the world to see some friends.
 And who knows?
 Maybe I’ll throw myself a birthday party once I return!

 As I approach this major event in life, it stirs up the introspective mid-life thoughts and questions.
 So I started collecting these thoughts and settled on 50 of them.
 Of course.